in28minutes/learning-paths-cloud-and-devops/00-short-videos/cloud-generic.md

+► Should you be an expert at Networking concepts?
 ► Are certifications a good way to start AWS journey?
 ► Which certifications to start with?
 ► What kind of role specific certifications are provided?